-We’re the Bristol Lycra lovers making a new kind of uniform for adventure seekers and sparklers all over the world.
+Welcome to Burnt Soul.
+We are the Bristol-based Lycra lovers making a new kind of uniform for adventure seekers and sparklers all over the world.

-We’re all about dressing to express and having fun with the outfits you wear.
-We aim to bring you unique, confidence-boosting, pieces that call to your inner wild child.
+We are all about dressing to express and having fun with the outfits you wear.
+We aim to bring you unique, confidence-boosting, pieces that call to your inner Wild Child.

 How it started

-Working as a dress maker and wedding dress designer at the time, Robyn decided to try her hand at a few catsuits for her and her friends to wear to parties and festivals.
+Burnt Soul started as a side project by founder, Robyn, back in 2012.
+Working as a wedding dress designer at the time, She decided to try her hand at a few catsuits for her and her friends to wear.

 Where it's going

-We're committed to 'planet not profits' and these are some of the changes we've made in the last few years...
+This is why we are committed to 'Planet & People over Profits'.
+These are some of the changes we've made in the last few years...

 - Switched to recycled fabrics where possible

 - Source locally for stationary and office supplies

 - Recycle all scraps to businesses and community projects